 Letter from James Madison to Edmund Pendleton (Feb.
 21, 1792), in 14 THE PAPERS OF JAMES MADISON 235, 235-36 (Robert A. Rutland et al. eds., 1983).
 Several members of the First and Second Congresses voiced similar views.
-See JOHN D. FEERICK, FROM FAILING HANDS: THE STORY OF PRESIDENTIAL SUCCESSION 57-59 (1965) (detailing the views of several members of Congress that House and Senate members were not officers); Ruth C. Silva, The Presidential Succession Act of 1947, 47 Mich.
-J. Pres.
-451, 457, 58 (1940) ("The end up with party B?
+See JOHN D. FEERICK, FROM FAILING HANDS: THE STORY OF PRESIDENTIAL SUccession 57-59 (1965) (detailing the views of several members of Congress that House and Senate members were not officers); Ruth C. Silva, The Presidential Succession Act of 1947, 47 MICH.
+L. REV. 451, 457-58 (1949) ("The constitutional objection most frequently raised against the new presidential succession law is that presiding legislative officers are not officers in the constitutional sense ").

+end up with party B?
 Here, too, Section 19 is in serious tension with the better approach embodied in the Twenty-fifth Amendment, which enables a President to pick his successor and thereby promotes executive party continuity.
 Fourth, Section 19 provides no mechanism for addressing arguable vice-presidential disabilities, or for determining presidential disability in the event the Vice President is dead or disabled.
 These are especially troubling omissions because of the indispensable role that the Vice President needs to play under the Twenty-fifth Amendment.
 Fifth, Section 19 fails to deal with certain windows of special vulnerability immediately before and after presidential elections.31